Somerset, Washington

 The location of King County in Washington is highlighted in red (King County is where Somerset is located).

 Somerset is a neighborhood in Bellevue, Washington.
 It contains Forest Ridge School of the Sacred Heart, Eastgate Park, and Somerset Elementary School.
 The hill called Somerset tops out just under 1,000 feet.

-Somerset is a residential neighborhood located in Bellevue, Washington.
-The development of Somerset began in the early 1960s, encompassing 22 divisions with over 1,200 homes.
-The final division was completed in the late 1970s.
-Notably, Somerset is characterized by nationally recognized schools and the Somerset Recreation Club, which offers both recreational and competitive swim and tennis programs.
+Somerset began construction of the first of its 22 divisions incorporating more than 1,200 homes in the early 1960s.
+The last division was completed in the late 1970s.
+Somerset has nationally recognized schools, and the Somerset Recreation Club, which provides recreational and competitive swim and tennis programs.

-The Somerset Community Association facilitates various interest groups, such as a singles group for individuals aged 50 and above, a "Sunshine Committee" providing support to ailing residents, and a covenant review committee.
-Additionally, Somerset boasts an active landscape program, a Block Watch, and an Emergency Preparedness Program.
+The Somerset Community Association is a group representing neighborhood interests and offering various interest groups, including a singles group for those 50 and older, a "Sunshine Committee" to send cards and fix meals for ailing residents, and a covenant review committee.
+The neighborhood has an active landscape program, a Block Watch and an Emergency Preparedness Program.

-Significantly, a major portion of Somerset was annexed by the city of Bellevue in 1967.
-In subsequent years, neighboring areas like Hilltop, Horizon View, and Tamara Hills also underwent annexation by Bellevue in 2012, contributing to the expansion of the city.
+Most of Somerset was annexed by Bellevue in 1967.
+Other neighborhoods in the Somerset area including Hilltop, Horizon View, and Tamara Hills, were unincorporated until they were annexed by Bellevue in 2012.